barryclark/jekyll-now/_posts/VRD/2018-08-31-Windows_Diffing.md

 Repeating this process for the second DLL we should get both the 248 and 250 versions of our dll.

 ## Dumpbin
 [Dumpbin](https://msdn.microsoft.com/en-us/library/20y05bd5.aspx) is a tool which is also developed by Microsoft (how kind of them to provide everything we need) that displays information about COFF binary files.
-Dumpbin can provide us with some useful information when carrying out patch analysis in terms of what has been changed or altered, using the command dumpbin /headers atmfd.dll we get the results for both 248 and 250 file versions of the dll.
+Dumpbin can provide us with some useful information when carrying out patch analysis in terms of what has been changed or altered, using the command:
+`
+dumpbin /headers atmfd.dll
+`
+we get the results for both 248 and 250 file versions of the dll.

 ### atmfd.dll Version 5.1.2.248
 Using the dumpbin tool we get confirmation that we are working with an x64 based DLL file that has no symbol table and that it is a recent version of the file based on the time stamp given by Microsoft, this coincides with both the security update MS16-074.